 Can you get the respondent’s consent for us?

 You need to get explicit consent in the recruitment phase before you import the personal data to Collabito because our platform requires at least a name and email.
-For additional data, you can get consent by using the questionnaire module in Collabito, but it’s always easier and safer to get all consent during the recruitment.
+For additional data, you can get consent by using the consent module in Collabito.

 What if somebody requests to be erased during or after the study?